Santorini City Guide

 Currency and tipping

 In Santorini, tipping is a gesture of appreciation rather than a strict requirement.
-In restaurants, rounding up the bill or leaving between 5% and 10% in cash is standard practice for excellent service, even if a small service charge is already included on the receipt.
-For smaller purchases at cafes or bars, simply leaving the remaining change is a common way to show gratitude.
-Local transactions are conducted in Euros (€); for reference, 1 Euro is currently valued at approximately 1.10 US Dollars.
+In restaurants, rounding up the bill or leaving between 5% and 10% is customary for good service, especially in popular spots like Oia and Fira.
+While many establishments include a small service charge for bread or table settings, this is not a tip for the server.
+For smaller purchases like coffee or snacks, simply leaving the change is perfectly acceptable.

 🗓️